 Roulette wheels.
 Craps tables.
 Slot machines.
 Dice.
 Chips.
 Cards.
 You could open your very own casino with the merchandise for sale at the Gamblers General Store (800 S. Main St.), which also carries a nice selection of books and gambling-themed souvenirs.

-Digital downloads and iPods are all well and good, but for those who love album cover art, liner notes and the crackle 'n pop of vinyl there’s Record City (300 E. Sahara Ave.), a used record and CD treasure trove housed in a purple brick-and-mortar bunker near the north end of the Strip.
+Digital downloads are all well and good, but for those who love album cover art, liner notes and the crackle 'n pop of vinyl there’s Record City (300 E. Sahara Ave.), a used record and CD treasure trove housed in a purple brick-and-mortar bunker near the north end of the Strip.
 Even better, though a bit out of the way, is Zia Records (4225 S. Eastern Ave.).
 A new magnet for turntable nerds, tidy 11th Street Records (1023 Fremont St., between 10th and 11th streets) carries a nice, well-organized selection of used vinyl purveyed by a knowledgeable staff.

 Ambling down the Strip, odds are excellent you'll spy fellow tourists toting bright yellow shopping bags from M&M's World (near MGM, fronting the Showcase Mall, 3785 Las Vegas Blvd.
 S.).
 Who among us can resist gobbling obscene amounts of the melt-in-your-mouth, not-in-your-hand treats?
 Judging by the crowd swarming all four floors of this super store, the answer is no one.
 Logo-emblazoned clothing, toys, housewares, souvenirs of every kind—they're all here.
 So are self-serve candy-by-the-pound dispensers and a free, 3-D animated movie that screens every 30 minutes.